SkygearIO/features/370-auth-ui/gateway.md

 Tell the session transport used to resolve the session when `x-skygear-session-valid` is present.

 The value is either `cookie` or `header`.

-### x-skygear-session-cookie-name

-Tell the cookie name of the session identifier.

 ### x-skygear-user-id